isomerpages/nlb-mobile-guide/get-started-with/2-PressReader.md

 <div class="FAQ-section" id="PressReaderTroubleShooting">
 <h2>Troubleshooting</h2>
   <div><!--div for each button-->
-<button class="accordion">I’m already at the library and connected to the Wireless@SG/SGx, but I can’t see local newspapers in PressReader.
+<button class="accordion">I’m already at the library and connected to Wireless@SG/SGx, but I can’t see local newspapers in PressReader.
 What should I do?</button>

 <div class="panel">
   <div class="panel-text">